Electives - General Surgery

 The ACE should participate in all service activities.
 These include:

 2. Be involved in the care of inpatients on the Red Surgery service.
 You are expected to be involved in the ongoing care of any patient in whom you were involved in the admission or operative care.
 You should perform post-operative checks and morning rounds .
-This includes seeing the patient, reviewing appropriate laboratory and study data results, reporting the status of each patient and their studies on rounds, and writing a progress note in Epic using the appropriate student notes.
-You should manage wound care under the guidance of the residents on service.
+This includes seeing the patient, reviewing appropriate laboratory and study data results, reporting the status of each patient and their studies to the chief resident on rounds, and writing a progress note in Epic using the appropriate student notes.
+You should manage wound care under the guidance of the residents and faculty on service.

 3. For typical patients following cervical endocrine procedures, you should enter the post-operative orders and the discharge orders using the defined order sets specific to the service.
 The residents will review and cosign these orders as appropriate.

 4. Be involved in the operative care of patients on the service.
 You should be completely prepared for every OR case prior to scrubbing in.
 This means that you have reviewed the patient's history and know the results of all laboratory, radiology and pathology studies.
-In addition you are expected to read about the patient's disease process, the treatment options, and the details of the proposed surgery, including relevant anatomy and the surgical techniques involved.
-As you demonstrate aptitude, you will be granted progressive operative involvement up to the steps described learning objective two (above).
-If you have not been provided the planned elective OR schedule, contact Ginny Simpson NP who will provide this to you.
+In addition, you are expected to read about the patient's disease process, the treatment options, and the details of the proposed surgery, including relevant anatomy and the surgical techniques involved.
+As you demonstrate aptitude, you will be granted progressive operative involvement up to the steps described in learning objective two (above).
+If you have not been provided the planned elective OR schedule, contact Alisha Wright RN who will provide this to you.

 5. Prepare a presentation on a topic of your choice.
-This should be based on a question that you encounter during the first two weeks on service.
+This should be based on a clinical question that you encounter during the first two weeks on service.
 The presentation should be a literature based attempt to answer the question that you encountered, and not a “textbook chapter” review.
-The presentation length should be approximately ten minutes.
-The chief resident and Dr. Smith can provide guidance on a topic and will arrange a time for presentation.
+The presentation length should be approximately ten minutes, or less.
+The chief resident and faculty can provide guidance on a topic and will arrange a time for presentation.

-6. Run the weekly “Red Book” conference which occurs on Wednesday after clinic.
+6. Run the weekly “Red Book” conference which occurs on a weekly basis.
 This includes collecting the pathology results for the previous week.
-The chief resident and Dr. Smith will guide you regarding this endeavor.
+The chief resident, faculty, and the prior ACE (if one was on the rotation prior to you) will guide you regarding this endeavor.

-7. For the 3rd and 4th weeks on service in the weekly clinic, the ACE should
+7. For the 3rd and 4th weeks on service in Dr. Smith’s weekly clinic, the ACE should

 a.
-Perform, present, and document at least one complete History and Physical for a pre-operative patient.
+Perform, present, and document at least one complete History and Physical for a pre-operative thyroid surgery patient, and at least one complete History and Physical for a pre-operative parathyroid surgery patient.

-b. evaluate, present, and document at least two post-operative patients
+b. evaluate, present, and document at least one post-operative thyroid surgery patient, and at least one post-operative parathyroid surgery patient

 c. seek feedback from Dr. Smith regarding the above.